perazz/fortran-lapack/README.md

 ### Notes

 - This operator internally calls [pinv](@ref la_pseudoinverse::pinv) and behaves identically.
-- The pseudo-inverse is computed using LAPACK’s SVD decomposition routine [GESVD](@ref la_lapack::gesvd).
+- The pseudo-inverse is computed using LAPACK's SVD decomposition routine [GESVD](@ref la_lapack::gesvd).
 - This operator is a convenient shorthand for calling the functional interface `pinv(a)`.